All Articles

 In our experience, the following aspects are very important when selecting hardware for a retrofit:

-No need to change batteries: The number of sensors required can quickly run into the thousands.
-Battery faults and high sensor consumption can result in very high maintenance costs, so that in the worst case scenario, people are only sent to replace batteries.
+2. No battery replacement necessary: The number of sensors required quickly runs into the thousands.
+Battery faults and high consumption of sensor technology can result in very high maintenance costs, so that in the worst case scenario, people are assigned solely to replace batteries.

 Two technologies that fulfill these requirements are:

-EnOcean Multisensor: Power is supplied via a PV cell on the sensor and the data is transmitted via EnOcean radio to a gateway, from where Thing-it receives it.
+1. EnOcean Multisensor: Power is supplied via a PV cell on the sensor, and the data is transmitted via EnOcean Radio to a gateway, from where MazeMap Workplace receives it.

-Disruptive Technologies temperature sensor: The power supply is ensured by an internal battery with a shelf life of between 5 and 15 years, the sensor transmits the data to the Disruptive Technologies Cloud via a Cloud Gateway, from where it is sent to Thing-it.
+2. Disruptive Technologies Temperature Sensor: Power is supplied by an internal battery with a service life of between 5 and 15 years.
+The sensor transmits the data to the Disruptive Technologies Cloud via a cloud gateway, from where it is sent to MazeMap Workplace.

-In both cases, Thing-it can derive from the sensor data whether a workstation is occupied or not and use this in a variety of ways, e.g. for a "live" display.
+In both cases, MazeMap Workplace can use the data from the sensors to determine whether a workstation is occupied or not and use this information in a variety of ways, e.g., for a "live" display.
 The red dots in the display below represent occupied workstations.

 Prevent misuse